Business Modeling

 Think, Sketch, Discuss, Model and Act

 Dragon1 is a business modeling platform.
 You can design and visualize any business model you like.
-Also, you can communicate, present and manage it, using all the tools.
-You can create a business model all by yourself or in a team scattered out over the world.
+Also, you can communicate, present, and manage it using all the tools.
+You can create a business model all by yourself or in a team scattered worldwide.

 If you can't wait any longer, create a trial account here.
-Or else read more on this page about business modeling.
+Or else read more about business modeling on this page.

 The Amazon Business Model